 People with darker skin.
 People who easily sunbathe or have a higher level of melanin production are more likely to develop melasma.

 Those with a family history: one-third of people diagnosed with melasma reported that a family member also suffered from this disease.

 What are the different types of melasma?

-Not all cases of melasma are the same and the prognosis of treatment may vary depending on whether it appears on the upper layer of the skin or on one of the lower layers.
+Not all cases of melasma are the same, and the prognosis of treatment may vary depending on whether it appears on the upper layer of the skin or one of the lower layers.